hanikh/fuse-box/README.md

 # fuse-box
-reading the numbers on a fuse-box with a given bounding box
+reconizing the numbers on a fuse-box with a given bounding box